 Green Friday Events at Arkansas State Parks

-- Mammoth Spring State Park is the perfect place to avoid the stress of the holiday season and make lifelong memories.
-Come out and hike Spring Lake Trail, tour the depot museum, visit the playground, or shoot hoops on our basketball court.
+- Mammoth Spring State Park – The perfect place to avoid the stress of the holiday season and make lifelong memories.
+Come out and hike the spring lake trail, tour the depot museum, visit the playground, or shoot hoops on our basketball court.

 - Crowley’s Ridge State Park – invites you to spend your day outside and away from crowded department stores.
 We offer opportunities for biking, hiking, picnicking, camping, and more.

 - Petit Jean State Park – Experience a primitive camp and learn some of the survival skills used by Arkansas pioneers at the 24th Annual Mountain Rendezvous.
 Watch a variety of demonstrations including muzzle-loading rifles, tomahawk throwing, and more!
 Compete in competitions including tomahawk throwing, pioneer pack out, and fire starting.